norvig/paip-lisp/docs/chapter10.md

 *   `(array *type*)`.
 It is often important to specialize the type of array elements.
-For example, an `(array short-f1oat)` may take only half the storage of a general array, and such a declaration will usually allow computations to be done using the CPU's native floating-point instructions, rather than converting into and out of Common Lisp's representation of floating points.
+For example, an `(array short-float)` may take only half the storage of a general array, and such a declaration will usually allow computations to be done using the CPU's native floating-point instructions, rather than converting into and out of Common Lisp's representation of floating points.
 This is very important because the conversion normally requires allocating storage, but the direct computation does not.
 The specifiers `(simple-array *type*)` and `(vector *type*)` should be used instead of `(array *type*)` when appropriate.
 A very common mistake is to declare `(simple-vector *type*)`.